 When I was in high school, I had an alarm clock that I truly hated.
 It was not merely loud, it was hideously, harshly loud.
 It sounded pretty much exactly like a smoke alarm, and had precisely the same effect: it scared me senseless every time it went off.
 I’d wake up, all right, but in such an anxious state that I came to associate the early morning with feelings of terror.
 Knowing a thing or two about electronics, I decided to perform surgery on the clock and modify it so that instead of making noise, it would flash a bright light in my face when the alarm went off.
 My modification worked—at least in the sense that the light flashed at the appointed time.
 What I hadn’t thought through was the fact that at the time the alarm went off, my eyes would be closed (and, more often than not, turned away and buried in a pillow), so while the light flashed merrily away, I kept on sleeping.
 My invention merely swapped the stress created by a noisy alarm clock for the stress created by being late for school.

 Whether due to this adolescent trauma or for more mundane reasons of genetics or environment, I have had an aversion to noise almost as long as I can remember.
-My idea of a good time is visiting a library, cathedral, or desert location where the loudest sound is that of a page turning or wind blowing; my idea of torture is trying to write while someone is operating a leaf blower outside, being stuck on a plane next to a screaming child, or trying to hold a conversation on a noisy train.
+My idea of a good time is visiting a library, cathedral, or desert location where the loudest sound is that of a page turning or wind blowing; my idea of torture is trying to write while someone is operating a leaf blower outside, having an otherwise quiet walk ruined by loud traffic, or trying to hold a conversation on a noisy train.
 If you were to plot my stress level on a graph alongside a graph of the ambient sound level, you’d probably find significant correlations.
-I used to think my preference for quiet was abnormal if not pathological, until one day I typed “quiet” into Google and came up with Quiet.org—the Right to Quiet Society, one of numerous organizations dedicated to the promotion of quiet.
+I used to think my preference for quiet was abnormal if not pathological, until one day I typed “quiet” into a search engine and came up with the Right to Quiet Society and the Noise Pollution Clearinghouse, two of numerous organizations dedicated to the promotion of quiet.
 There is in fact a rather large and diverse anti-noise pollution movement afoot, and being a fan of quiet, I find this notion extremely interesting.

 Now Hear This